 2. Involve your employees

-Have SWOT planning meetings where employees can contribute.
-This way, you will get more ideas flowing.
-You can’t possibly know everything that’s going on with your business.
+You’re not the only person who knows your business inside and out.
 Your employees have the scoop on your company’s day-to-day triumphs and struggles.
 They can reveal strengths, weaknesses, opportunities, and threats you didn’t know or forgot existed.

-Involving employees will also make it easier to implement changes.
+Involving employees also makes it easier to implement changes.
 When employees know what’s going on, they can take the appropriate actions.
-And, employees may be more willing to improve on something if they were part of the decision making.
+And, employees may be more willing to improve on something if they are part of the decision-making.

-Make sure you keep the conversation going after meetings.
-Send out quick emails or host additional meetings so employees are involved in strategizing.
+Keep the conversation going after meetings.
+Send out quick emails or host additional meetings for further strategizing.